dylsteck/DylanContentGraph/Articles/Next in Tech - Mar. 4, 2023.md

 In the lead up to their [Stream On](https://newsroom.spotify.com/stream-on/) event on March 8th, Spotify has announced two key features that have the online community buzzing: an AI-powered DJ and token-gated playlists.

-Spotify DJ is an OpenAI-powered service that will curate a live tracklist whenver it's activated.
+Spotify DJ is an OpenAI-powered service that will curate a live tracklist whenever it's activated.
 The tool also has a voice-based AI, using software from [the voice platform Sonatic that it acquired](https://newsroom.spotify.com/2022-06-13/spotify-to-acquire-sonantic-an-ai-voice-platform/), that narrates the set based upon relevant tracks and artists, similar to a DJ on the radio.
 In addition, the DJ tool resurfaces old favorites and other songs that might not be in your regular rotation.
 The tool is much needed for Spotify and removes friction in finding tracks to listen to.

 Spotify has also partnered with web3 communities [Overlord](https://www.overlord.xyz/) and [Kingship](https://www.kingship.io/) to pilot a token-gated playlist experiment.
 The feature will allow Ethereum NFT holders from each community to access exclusive playlists.
 Overlord is a NFT community that has also expanded into gaming, entertainment, and animation.
 On the other hand, Kingship is a virtual band(similar to Gorillaz) backed by UMG, with animated band members inspired by the NFT collection Bored Ape Yacht Club.
 The new features is only currently available on Android and in the United States, United Kingdom, Germany, and Australia.

 ## Uniswap Launches Mobile Wallet

 On Friday, DeFi protocol Uniswap Labs launched a self-custody mobile wallet.
-The wallet, which is written in Reach Native, features a sleek design and has the Uniswap app's capabilites built directly into it.
+The wallet, which is written in Reach Native, features a sleek design and has the Uniswap app's capabilities built directly into it.
 The app can currently hold up to 10,000 users on Apple's TestFlight platform, but [as Uniswap founder Hayden Adams pointed out](https://twitter.com/haydenzadams/status/1631692052927791105?s=20), they are "stuck in app review limbo for ever changing reasons".
-The launch occurred during ETH Denver, which is regarged as one of the largest crypto conferences in the world.
+The launch occurred during ETH Denver, which is regarded as one of the largest crypto conferences in the world.

 ![Uniswap Mobile](Media/UniswapMobile.jpeg)

-In [a blog post announcing the wallet](https://uniswap.org/blog/uniswap-mobile-wallet-early-access), Uniswap elaborated that they were planning to launch in December but were delayed becuase of pushback from Apple.
+In [a blog post announcing the wallet](https://uniswap.org/blog/uniswap-mobile-wallet-early-access), Uniswap elaborated that they were planning to launch in December but were delayed because of pushback from Apple.
 Uniswap Labs elaborated that: "Other self-custody swapping wallets have been approved, but Apple won't green-light our launch and we don't know why.
 We are stuck in limbo".
 Uniswap isn't the first crypto company to face issues launching their apps or to comment that guidelines from Apple were't clear for the crypto industry.

 ## Bluesky Launches Private Beta